Strong coupling between a microwave photon and a singlet-triplet qubit: Methods

 \subsection{Jaynes-Cummings model}

-In the regime of only two DQD levels being relevant, we model the DQD Hamiltonian as an effective two-level system (qubit) interacting with a single photon in the resonator.
-The combined system is described by the Jaynes-Cummings model~\cite{shore1993jaynes}.
-In which, the one-photon excitation energy from the ground state is given by~\cite{blais2004cavity}
+In the regime of only two DQD levels being relevant, we model the DQD Hamiltonian as an effective two-level system (qubit) interacting with a single \corr{mode} in the resonator.
+The combined system is described by the Jaynes-Cummings model~\cite{shore1993jaynes} \corr{

-with the qubit frequency $\omega_q=\sqrt{\left(2t(B)\right)^2+\epsilon^2}$~\cite{vanderwiel2002} and the effective qubit-photon coupling strength $g=g_0\cdot2t/\omega_q$, where $g_0$ is the bare qubit-photon coupling accounting for the mixing angle~\cite{blais2004cavity,stockklauser2017strong}.
-In the experiments, we detect the transitions from the ground state to the predominantly photon-like dressed state $\ket{\psi_-}$.
-Its linewidth is given by
+where $\hat{a}$ is the photon annihilation operator, $\hat{\sigma}$ the qubit lowering operator, and $\hat{\sigma}_z$ the Pauli z-matrix in the qubit subspace.
+The qubit frequency is given by $\omega_q=\sqrt{\left(2t\right)^2+\varepsilon^2}$~\cite{vanderwiel2002} with the effective qubit-photon coupling strength $g=g_0\cdot2t/\omega_q$ accounting for the mixing angle~\cite{blais2004cavity,stockklauser2017strong}, where $g_0$ is the bare qubit-photon coupling.} \corr{An excitation from the ground state has the transition frequency}~\cite{blais2004cavity}